dannyotown/Sprint-Challenge--User-Interface/README.md

 Margin, Border, Padding, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-It will align the items on the cross axis.
+It will center the items on the cross axis.

 5. Explain why git is valuable to a team of developers.
 It is a time machine for the code.
 You are able to track the codes history.